Subscribe to the City of Stories newsletter

 Head to the Playhouse Bar for a pint or two – the theatre may be temporarily closed, but the riverside terrace is the perfect suntrap for a late afternoon or early evening drink.
 Currently, you can also sit on the stage, enjoying a drink where comedians like Michael McIntyre, Sarah Millican, and Russell Howard have performed!
 Fancy a cocktail?
 The Ivy Norwich has a great selection of unique cocktails, and beautifully decorated surroundings.
 If you’re in the mood for more intimate surroundings, head to Norwich institution Frank’s – we recommend their bread platter to go along with the drink!

 Stop for supper

-Benedicts, which reopens on 5 August, offers a sophisticated menu for real foodies – treat yourself to something special.
-You can also enjoy luxury dining at the Maids Head Hotel, whose chef is currently in the running for the National Chef of the Year award.
+Benedicts, offers a sophisticated menu for real foodies – treat yourself to something special.
+You can also enjoy luxury dining at the Maids Head Hotel, whose chef has been shortlisted for the National Chef of the Year award.
 If you’re in the mood for something more low-key, head up to Chapelfield, where there are plenty of well-known favourites.

 Stay the night

 You’re going to want a comfortable room after all that adventuring!
 Why not head out to the countryside, and spend the night in rural beauty.
 Barnham Broom has a spa, and a golf-course, so you can unwind in style.
 Park Farm Hotel & Leisure is set in 200 acres of idyllic landscape, perfect for a relaxing stroll the next day.
 Want to see a bit of the famous Norfolk Broads?
 The Norfolk Mead Hotel is set on its very own private lake within the Broads National Park.